 Naturally, promoting my content is priority number one, but layering in outstanding content from others indicates that I have a broader interest in helping individuals succeed.
 Also, it’s an excellent change-up to your feed as opposed to posting your content alone.

 18) Email Subscribers and Provide an RSS Feed

 Emailing your subscribers about new posts and updates will prompt them to return to your site.
-Furthermore, enabling an RSS feed will allow users to receive updates.
+Furthermore, enabling an RSS feed will allow users to receive updates from your site.
 To boost your CTRs, consider adding videos to your emails which can lead to a 200% to 300% increase in clicks.

 19) Participate in Live Events

 Nothing is more authentic than live events through platforms such as Facebook Live, Google Hangouts, Periscope, and others.
 I haven’t done any live events recently, but I did enjoy my experiences and engagements on Blab before they changed their platform’s focus.
 Live video falls into a robust video marketing environment so it can be a viable traffic medium.

 21) Create an App

 I’m on the fence about creating an app since I consider myself to be a part-time blogger (three to five posts monthly), but I didn’t want to exclude this option for full-time bloggers.
 We can all appreciate the relevance of apps in our lives, and smartphones are go-to devices for millions of people.
 The first thing I do most mornings is check my phone and apps before turning on my laptop.
 Turning your blog into an app is a step-by-step process which can lead to attracting app-centric users.
 While many people won’t learn about you through other marketing channels and search, they may discover you through your app.

 23) Guest Blog and Get Interviewed